PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

 Pull requests are restricted to the users that have write permissions.
 Issues can be raised by people that have no write permissions.
-Figure :ref:`figure-githubissue` shows an example of an issue of a possible error in this book.
+:numref:`figure-githubissue` shows an example of an issue of a possible error in this book.

 .. _figure-githubissue: